basvasilich/ros-node-demo/README.md

     - Check ROS2 topics with `ros2 topic list`

 2. **Web Interface Not Connecting**:
-    - Verify the correct IP address is set in the script.js file
+    - Verify the correct IP address is set in the client.ts file
     - Check server is running with `npm start`

 3. **Robot Not Moving**: